-An important function of Women in Medicine and Science is facilitating the career development of women faculty and junior faculty members.
+An important function of Women in Medicine and Science is facilitating the career development of women faculty and junior faculty members as well as other faculty who demonstrate a commitment to supporting women and gender issues and equality in medicine and science.
 Various initiatives have been organized by the WIMS to carry out its missions, including the Xinspire Faculty Mentoring Program, general professional development opportunities, two career development programs, and identification of liaisons within each WFSM department to facilitate communication and disseminate information to faculty across the institution.
+These inclusive programs adhere to Wake Forest School of Medicine’s non-discrimination policies.

 This professional development fellowship began in January 2008.
-Modeled after national programs for women in academic medicine, the CDWL fellowship covers nine one-day sessions over months.
-Because national leadership programs for women are becoming increasingly competitive and expensive and only a few faculty members can benefit each year, the purposes of the cross-campus CDWL program are to provide:
+Modeled after national programs for women in academic medicine, the CDL program covers nine one-day sessions over months.
+Because national leadership programs are becoming increasingly competitive and expensive and only a few faculty members can benefit each year, the purposes of the cross-campus CDL program are to provide:

-- An affordable, university-based leadership development program for women who are either currently in or aspire to leadership roles at Wake Forest
+- An affordable, university-based leadership development program for faculty who are either currently in or aspire to leadership roles at Wake Forest

-- A local, national-level-quality experience that allows more women to participate in leadership education
+- A local, national-level-quality experience that allows more faculty to participate in leadership education

-- An opportunity to bring women together from diverse professional backgrounds (example: anesthesiology, cancer biology, theater, math) to exchange ideas and foster cross-campus collaboration.
+- An opportunity to bring women and allies together from diverse professional backgrounds (example: anesthesiology, cancer biology, theater, math) to exchange ideas and foster cross-campus collaboration.

 Presenters are nationally and internationally known experts, executive coaches and senior Wake Forest University faculty and administrators.
 All presenters are highly respected in their content areas.

-Women faculty (mid- to senior-career preferred) and senior staff (Vice President level or equivalent) are eligible to apply for the program.
+Faculty (mid- to senior-career preferred) and senior staff (Vice President level or equivalent) who demonstrate a commitment to supporting women and gender issues and equality in medicine and science are eligible to apply for the program.
 The call for applications opens annually in February/March for the program that begins the following September.

 From a 2016 graduate: